 - Omega-3 fatty acids (EPA and DHA): Commonly known as fish oil, these fatty acids are important and not only support joints and healthy mobility, but are also beneficial to your pet's skin, heart, kidneys, and immune system.

 - Probiotics, prebiotics or synbiotics: Everything from stress to food sensitivities to antibiotics can throw off your pet's digestive system, so these ingredients help balance the bacteria in their gastrointestinal tract and keep things normal.
 Probiotics are beneficial live bacteria that help keep the gut balanced and promote a healthy immune system.
 Prebiotics are a type of fiber that feeds good bacteria, including probiotics, while synbiotics are a blend of probiotics and prebiotics and tap into the benefits of both.

 - Antioxidants: These ingredients are sometimes added to other supplements or are found in a general multivitamin designed to support your pet's overall health.
 Antioxidants are molecules that neutralize free radicals, which are unstable molecules that can cause damage to cells and are responsible for typical signs of aging, but can also cause illnesses.
-Bioflavonoids are a type of antioxidant derived from plants, and can help with allergies, cardiovascular health, and support the immune system.
+Bioflavonoids are a type of antioxidant derived from plants, and may help with allergies, cardiovascular health, and support the immune system.

 What to Know before You Give Your Pet a Supplement

 The first step is to talk to your veterinarian about your pet's age, lifestyle, and medical history to determine which supplements could be beneficial for them.
 Ask your vet if they recommend a specific brand — there are a variety of options with varying grades of quality available.
 Dogs and cats digest and metabolize ingredients differently than humans do, so look for supplements specifically made for pets from brands with strict quality-control standards.